modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 We comment on the Nobel Prizes for the physicists who were awarded in the following years:

-- in 1906 to $J.J.$ $Thomson^1$ “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,
+- in 1906 to [J.J.
+Thomson](https://en.wikipedia.org/wiki/J._J._Thomson) “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,
-- in 1923 to $R.A.$ $Millikan^2$ “for his work on the elementary charge of electricity and on the photoelectric effect”,
+- in 1923 to [R.A.
+Millikan](https://en.wikipedia.org/wiki/Robert_Andrews_Millikan) “for his work on the elementary charge of electricity and on the photoelectric effect”,
-- in 1925 to $J.$ $Franck^3$ and $G.K.$ $Hertz^4$ “for their discovery of the laws governing the impact of an electron upon an atom”,
+- in 1925 to [J. Franck](https://en.wikipedia.org/wiki/James_Franck) and [G.K.
+Hertz](https://en.wikipedia.org/wiki/Gustav_Ludwig_Hertz) “for their discovery of the laws governing the impact of an electron upon an atom”,
-- in 1927 to $A.H.$ $Compton^5$ “for his discovery of the effect named after him”.
+- in 1927 to [A.H.
+Compton](https://en.wikipedia.org/wiki/Arthur_Compton) “for his discovery of the effect named after him”.

 Section 2.3.
 Knowledge domains for understanding.